tarantool/doc/doc/book/box/triggers.rst

 * There can be multiple triggers for one event.
 In this case, triggers are executed in the reverse order that they were defined in.

-* Triggers must work within the event context.
-This means that their functions should not contain calls that don't normally occur immediately after the event and before the return from it, such as `os.exit() <http://www.lua.org/manual/5.1/manual.html#pdf-os.exit>`_ or :doc:`/reference/reference_lua/box_txn_management/rollback`.
-If a trigger contains such calls, the result of its execution is undefined.
+* Triggers must work within the event context, that is, operate variables passed as the trigger function arguments.
+Triggers should not affect the global state of the program and change things unrelated to the event.
+If a trigger performs such calls as, for example, `os.exit() <http://www.lua.org/manual/5.1/manual.html#pdf-os.exit>`_ or :doc:`/reference/reference_lua/box_txn_management/rollback`), the result of its execution is undefined.

 * Triggers are replaceable.
 The request to "redefine a trigger" implies passing a new trigger function and an old trigger function